star-whale/docs/docs/userguide/model.md

 Starwhale Models are versioned.
 The general rules about versions are described in [Resource versioning in Starwhale](../concepts/versioning.md).

-## Model History Management by SWCLI
+## Model History Management by swcli

 | Command | Description |
 | ------- | ----------- |